lamnhan066/cloud_sync/README.md

 cloudSync.stopAutoSync();
 ```

-> If a sync is already running when the timer fires, the cycle will be skipped and `AlreadyInProgress` will be reported.
+> If a sync is already running when the timer fires, the cycle will be skipped and `InProgress` will be reported.

----

 ## Example Custom Types